Bloggers

 1. Q – When should I apply, or renew, my passport and what type of service should I request?

-A - At this point (Feb 6, 2008), the timeframes listed above that are posted on the State Department's webpage seem to be holding.
-But give yourself additional time just to be sure and if at all possible apply during non-peak months (August-December).
+A - On January 18, 2010, the State Department's webpage said four to six weeks for non-expedited service.
+But give yourself additional time just to be sure and, overall, if at all possible apply during non-peak months (August-December).

 All first time applicants, or those whose passports have expired, been changed or mutilated need to apply in person through one of the over 9,000 offices that accept first time applications.
 These offices are indicated on the State Department’s Bureau of Consular Affairs webpages.

-Reports suggest that EXPEDITED SERVICE can sometimes produce a passport in a little as 10 days turn around time because such service (at $60 more per passport plus more for FEDEX overnight delivery) places these passports at the head of the queues - but play it safe and allow 3 weeks.
+Reports suggest that EXPEDITED SERVICE can sometimes produce a passport in a little as 10 days turn around time because such service ($60 more per passport, initial overnight delivery plus $14.96 for FEDEX overnight return delivery) places these passports at the head of the queues - but play it safe and allow 3 weeks.
 If 3 weeks (the processing time promised by State) have elapsed and you have not received your passport call your local Congressional Office for help.

-If you apply for expedited service, mark EXPEDITE on the outside of the envelope and be sure to indicate your departure date on your application.
+If you apply for expedited service, mark EXPEDITE on the outside of the envelope, send it in overnight delivery and be sure to indicate your departure date on your application.
 If you also need a visa or multiple visas, use the term NEED DATE to indicate when you will need the passport to be able to obtain the visa (s) in time for your departure.

-The State Department’s website indicates that a majority of non-expedited passport book applications are completed within a 4-6 week period.
-Last year's long delays seem to be over.
+The State Department’s website indicates that a large majority of non-expedited passport book applications are completed within a 4-6 week period.
+2007's long delays have been over for some time but there are occasionally delays and glitches in the system.
 If you need a visa, or visas, you will need to factor additional time into the equation and so indicate on your application form as indicated above.

 B. – Renewals: If applying for a passport renewal, apply about eight months ahead of your expected departure date for NON-EXPEDITED service and at least seven months ahead for EXPEDITED service if you are planning to visit a country that will not issue visas or entry to someone with less than six months validity remaining on his or her passport.
 This now seems to be the rule rather than the exception.
 Otherwise, the time frame is the same as for First Time Applicants.